ShortlistShortlistedRemoved from shortlist 852

 Power & Run Time

-The dual-fuel technology of the Westinghouse iGen4500DF allows for an output of 120V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 3700W and a starting wattage of 4500W.
-If propane-powered, it gives 3330 rated watts and 4050 starting watts.
-Moreover, since it is parallel capable (parallel kit (opens in a new tab) not included), its power may be increased if linked to a second compatible unit.
+Thanks to its dual-fuel technology, the Westinghouse iGen4500DF delivers 120V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 3,700W and a peak wattage of 4,500W.
+When propane-powered, it has 3,330 rated watts and 4,050 peak watts.
+Additionally, as the generator is parallel capable (parallel cord (opens in a new tab) not included), it can be linked to a second unit for more power.

-As for its running time, the iGen4500DF, along with its 3.4 gallons fuel capacity, can run for up to 18 hours with a full tank filled with gasoline (fuel consumption around 0.19 GPH).
-If propane is used, it can operate for up to 22 hours (on a 20 lbs tank - propane consumption around 0.21 GPH).
+With a fuel capacity of 3.4 gallons, the iGen4500DF can operate for up to 18 hours using gasoline (fuel consumption around 0.19 GPH), or for up to 22 hours (on a 20 lbs tank - propane consumption around 0.21 GPH) using propane.

-The Westinghouse iGen4500DF's characteristic encased inverter generator design (L24.5 x W17.5 x H20 in), provides an esthetical advantage over any ordinary, open frame product.
+Thanks to its closed inverter generator design (L24.5 x W17.5 x H20 in), the Westinghouse iGen4500DF, is more esthetical than a typical, open frame generator.
 The generator has a contemporary design, convenient for recreationally generating power.

 As the generator's weight is 104.7 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
-However, its challenging mobility is solved by its set of 2 wheels (⌀5.5") and its telecospic handle, which will ease its displacement, once it is on the floor.
+Nevertheless, thanks to its set of 2 wheels (⌀5.5") and its telecospic handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.

 The Westinghouse iGen4500DF is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 The Westinghouse iGen4500DF versus other generators

-- As its lowest possible noise is rated at 52 dBA, this inverter generator qualifies as one of the most quiet of the products of similar power.
+- With a lowest noise rating of 52 dBA, the inverter generator is one of the most quiet of the generators of similar type and power.

-- Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
+- While the run time is an important parameter, it is dependent on the fuel tank’s capacity and thus, doesn’t say much on its own unless we consider fuel consumption as well.
 This inverter generator has an estimated fuel consumption of roughly 0.19 GPH (gallon per hour) at a 25% load, rendering it somewhat average compared to devices of a similar output.
-If you wish to further improve in the area of fuel efficiency, the Westinghouse iGen4200, which boasts with a gas consumption of only 0.14 GPH, may be the right generator for you.
+If fuel consumption is your top priority, we suggest to check out the Champion 200988, which has a fuel consumption of only 0.16 GPH and thus, is one of the most efficient devices in our database.

 Here's a list of the most popular specific comparisons:

-As you can see from this interactive chart, when compared to other 3500-4500W generators, the Westinghouse iGen4500DF is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 3500-4500W dual fuel inverter generators, the Westinghouse iGen4500DF is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.